“…and then they poured it into the ocean.”

 “Isn’t that what happens with your cooking?” he wryly replied.

-We never did go out.
+We never did go on a date.
 I can’t even recall his name.
-Our exchange, though, has remained with me.
+Our exchange, however, has remained with me.
 Food IS my art and it took a nameless man to show me that.
 My kitchen is my studio where I practice and play.
-At its denouement, my art is devoured, demolished.
-My passion lies in the crafting, my delight in the sharing.
+At its denouement, my art is devoured, demolished, without regret.
+My passion lies in the crafting, my delight in the sharing, others’ appreciation in its consumption.